Safari Holidays in Kenya with On The Go Tours

 Our accommodated safaris are ideal if you prefer to tour in comfort with 3-4 star standard lodges, hotels and tented chalets used throughout and road travel undertaken by private European-standard vehicles.
 Group sizes are small with a maximum of 6 travellers and our experienced local guides accompany you from day 1.
 Discover the Big 5 and see the very best of Kenya or combine with a trip to neighbouring Tanzania.

-If you would like to experience Kenya at a more leisurely pace, fancy a little luxury or prefer not to travel in a group on a date of your choosing, our private safaris are just the answer.
-Visit Kenya's wildlife-rich national parks or head to Tanzania next door and visit the incredible Serengeti.
+If you would like to experience Kenya at a more leisurely pace, fancy a little luxury or prefer not to travel as part of a group our safari holidays could be just the ticket.
+Visit Kenya's wildlife-rich national parks and we recommend combining Kenya with neighbouring Tanzania to visit the incredible Serengeti and enjoy a beach break on the idyllic island on Zanzibar.

 See the iconic red-robed, spear-clad Masai Warriors and other fascinating tribes, go in search of the Big Five and enjoy world class game viewing in the Masai Mara, Amboseli, Samburu and Tsavo, witness the astounding spectacle of the annual wildebeest migration and relax on pristine sun-drenched, white sand beaches in Mombasa and Malindi.